Genez-io/deployapps-landing-page/content/posts/neon-postgres.md

 thumbnail: /images/genezio_neon.webp
 preview: Neon provides serverless Postgres databases that offer a generous free tier as well as other features such as autoscaling, bottomless storage, and branching.
 # meta data start
-description: "Learn to create a simple Genezio app and integrate it with a Postgres database using Neon.
+description: "Learn to create a simple DeployApps app and integrate it with a Postgres database using Neon.
 Follow our step-by-step guide."
 meta_og_url: "https://genezio.com/blog/now-available-neon-postgres/"
 meta_og_image: "https://genezio.com/images/genezio_neon.webp"
 # meta data end